mehulagg/gitlab_test/doc/user/group/clusters/index.md

 group-level Kubernetes clusters allow you to connect a Kubernetes cluster to your group, enabling you to use the same cluster across multiple projects.

-The group level Kubernetes clusters can be found by navigating to your group's sidebar tab called **Kubernetes**.
+To view your group level Kubernetes clusters, navigate to your project and select **Kubernetes** from the left-hand menu.

 ## Installing applications